 How to Become an HVAC Technician

 You can be certified by taking classes at a community college or trade school.
 How long it takes to become an HVAC technician is linked to the program, which is typically six months to two years.
 Your employer could also want NATE certification.
-This stands for North American Technician Excellence, this industry-leading accreditation increases your technical expertise to help you better serve customers.
+Known as North American Technician Excellence, this industry-leading accreditation increases your technical expertise to help you better serve customers.

 Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment updates.

 A Day in the Life of an HVAC Technician

 Your work schedule might vary depending on where you work.
 If you perform repairs, you could work early, late or be on call.
 If you work in construction/home building or management, you could have more of a regular schedule during normal business hours.

 Average Salary for HVAC Technicians and Other HVAC Careers